cisioqzy/sYstem/README.md

 # sYstem
-Bypass Discord screen sharing restrictions in Brazil using network-layer packet routing.
+Cybersecurity Researcher | Network Analysis & Traffic Routing.
+Specializing in low-level packet manipulation and protocol behavior.
 No injection, no hooks.